translate/pootle/docs/server/settings.rst

      The overview page statistics rewrite has removed these statistics and the RQ based statistics has also removed the load of this type of data so this setting has been removed.

-  Sets the timeout value for overview top statistics.

 .. setting:: VCS_DIRECTORY